Judge upholds Seattle cap on move-in fees for renters

 A judge has upheld a recent Seattle law that limits the money renters have to pay when they move into a new place, rejecting a lawsuit by local landlords.

-A law passed by the Seattle City Council that went into effect in January 2017 limited deposits and nonrefundable fees to one month’s rent, and pet fees to an additional one-fourth of monthly rent.
-It also allows those costs to be paid in installments over six months.
+A City Council measure that took effect in January 2017 limited deposits and nonrefundable fees to one month’s rent, and pet fees to an additional one-fourth of monthly rent.
+It also allowed those costs to be paid in installments over six months.

 The Rental Housing Association of Washington, a local landlord group, sued in May 2017 to overturn the law, arguing it violated the state’s ban on rent control.